-Results 1–10 of 29 for "Review"X related to "Prescriptive authority in Indian Country" Refine Your Search Refine Your Search TopicTherapy (2)HIV & AIDS (1)Trauma (1)Violence (1)Document TypeReviewXYear2011 (1)Author/ContributorDeMattos, Susan (1)Downing, David L. (1)Goldsmith, Marcella Tarozzi (1)LaMothe, Ryan (1)Maroda, Karen J. (1)Molina, Yamile (1)Newman, Marilyn (1)Reis, Bruce (1)Stafford, Mark (1)Strenger, Carlo (1)Suth, Andrew (1)Tasso, Anthony F. (1)Tessman, Lora Heims (1)Webster, Jamieson (1)Hide details Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lacanian Psychoanalysis: Revolutions in Subjectivity (Book Review)The book argues that Lacan’s elaboration of psychoanalytic theory is grounded in clinical practice and needs to be defined in relation to the four main traditions: psychiatry, psychology, psychotherapy and spirituality.Review 2.Coparticipant Analysis: Toward a New Theory of Clinical Inquiry (Book Review)More than a little enigmatic.
+Results 1–10 of 29 for "Review"X related to "Prescriptive authority in Indian Country" Refine Your Search Refine Your Search TopicTherapy (5)Lesbian, gay, bisexual, transgender (2)Sexuality (2)Autism (1)Children (1) 6 more... [+] Disability (1)HIV & AIDS (1)Race (1)Sexual abuse (1)Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2012 (2)2011 (4)Author/ContributorRothschild, Louis (3)Cushman, Philip (1)DeMattos, Susan (1)Downing, David L. (1)Goldsmith, Marcella Tarozzi (1) 19 more... [+] Grand, Sue (1)Hall, Jane (1)Harris, Judith (1)Hartman, Stephen (1)Himes, Mavis (1)LaMothe, Ryan (1)Maroda, Karen J. (1)Molina, Yamile (1)Newman, Marilyn (1)Reis, Bruce (1)Stafford, Mark (1)Strenger, Carlo (1)Suth, Andrew (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Webster, Jamieson (1)Weisbard, Karen (1)Zeavin, Lynne (1)Zelan, Karen (1)Hide details Results 1–10 of 29 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lacanian Psychoanalysis: Revolutions in Subjectivity (Book Review)The book argues that Lacan’s elaboration of psychoanalytic theory is grounded in clinical practice and needs to be defined in relation to the four main traditions: psychiatry, psychology, psychotherapy and spirituality.Review 2.Coparticipant Analysis: Toward a New Theory of Clinical Inquiry (Book Review)More than a little enigmatic.
 Its full title claims that it is a book of theory, which it is.
-Yet its main aim is to fully describe and define what is essentially a technical approach.Review 3.Sex On The Couch: What Freud Has to Teach Us About Sex and Gender (Book Review)Aan extensive discussion of sexuality in its different forms, both real and imaginary.
+Yet its main aim is to fully describe and define what is essentially a technical approach.Review 3.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 4.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)5.Sex On The Couch: What Freud Has to Teach Us About Sex and Gender (Book Review)Aan extensive discussion of sexuality in its different forms, both real and imaginary.
 There are both real and the imaginary forms of sexual differentiation, and the distinction is not always easy to make; but what strikes the reader in Boothby’s book is the description of certain characterizations of how the two sexes differ in their behaviors; sometimes these two aspects of reality look like sketches or even caricatures of what it means to be male or female.
-Review 4.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 9.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
+Review 6.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 7.Rereading Freud: Psychoanalysis Through Philosophy (Book Review)Weighing in at ten papers and two hundred and eighteen pages long, the collection manages to cover significant ground.
+Among the varied aspects of subjectivity found herein are images, dreams, narcissism, denial, remembering, race, and social construction.
+Review 8.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 9.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
 This is one of three biographies written about the life and works of Masud Khan.Review 10.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Review"X related to "Prescriptive authority in Indian Country"